swanframe/crm/README.md

 - **Dashboard**: After login, users are redirected to `/dashboard` for an overview.
 - **Manage Customers**: Go to `/customers` to perform CRUD operations on customers (requires Admin, Operator, or Contributor role).
 - **Manage Stores**: Go to `/stores` to perform CRUD operations on stores (requires Admin, Operator, or Contributor role).
+- **Manage Reservations**: Go to `/reservations` to perform CRUD operations on reservations (requires Admin, Operator, or Contributor role).
 - **Manage Users**: Admins can manage users at `/users`.
 - **Profile and Settings**: Access `/profile` and `/settings` for user account management.